 There are challenges for WCSD in this area, however, as achievement gaps are revealed when student populations are disaggregated.
 As we progress toward “90 by 20,” we must also continue to make progress in advanced/honors diplomas, and the opportunities they afford, for ALL students.

 Examining graduation data cannot stop at the system, or district-level.
 The overall graduation rate is comprised of the success of each of our schools, where our students progress each day along their educational journey.
 The chart above displays the graduation rate for each WCSD high school.
-As the figure shows, eight WCSD high schools achieved a rate of 90% or higher.
+As the figure shows, nine WCSD high schools achieved a rate of 90% or higher.
 This is an inspirational milestone on the road to 90% by 2020, and one that many more WCSD high schools are quickly approaching!

 Just as our district rate is comprised of each high school’s success, each high school’s rate is comprised of each student population and, ultimately, each child.
 Clicking on any school, or its respective column, on the chart above will transition into a display of graduation rates by student population at that school.
 Exploring the data in this way allows you to examine achievement gap successes and challenges at each school.
 Examining variability in systems facilitates disciplined discussions and sharing of effective practices.
 This allows each school to best meet challenges in their own context, and affords the district to provide evidence-based supports.